-The WY-Alternate (WY-ALT) is given once a year to students working on extended standards in grades 3-10 in ELA and mathematics and in grades four and eight in science.
+The WY-Alternate (WY-ALT) is given once a year to students working on extended standards in grades 3-10 in English Language Arts and mathematics and in grades 4 and 8 in science.

-ACT Plus Writing is the capstone of the ACT college and career readiness System.
+The ACT Plus Writing Test is the capstone of the ACT College and Career Readiness System.
 It measures students’ general learning outcomes in English, math, reading, writing, and science.
-This assessment is given once a year to all students in the 11th grade.
+This assessment is given once a year to all students in grade 11.
 ACT data is used to qualify students for the Hathaway Scholarship Program.

 Wyoming law requires the University of Wyoming and the Community College Commission to coordinate recruitment and retention incentives for students graduating from Wyoming secondary schools.
-Prior to taking the ACT, students complete the pre-test survey and this information is provided by WDE to Wyoming post-secondary institutions.
+Prior to taking the ACT, students complete the pre-test survey.
+This information is provided by WDE to Wyoming post-secondary institutions.
 The pre-test survey questions are optional and can be reviewed by parents prior to the testing window.
 Please contact your child’s school directly for more information or to review the survey items.

-WorkKeys is an optional assessment for students in grades 11 and 12 and is used to assess a student’s job skills.
+WorkKeys is an optional assessment for students in grades 11 and 12.
+It is used to assess a student’s job skills.

 English Proficiency Assessments

-The Assessing Comprehension and Communication in English State-to-State (ACCESS) for English Language Learners (ELLs) is required once a year for all students, K-12, who are English language learners.
-It assesses students’ progress in attaining English proficiency.
+The Assessing Comprehension and Communication in English State-to-State (ACCESS test) for English Language Learners (ELLs) is required once a year for all K-12 students who are English language learners.
+The test measures students’ progress in attaining English proficiency.
 An alternate ACCESS is also available for English language learners who are working on extended standards.

 Parents/Guardians of Homeschool Students

-If you have a homeschool student who you would like to participate in the spring WY-TOPP or ACT testing, please review the District Board of Trustees policy on Home-Based Education.
-This link contains an application to be completed and returned to Student Support Services no later than Jan 1st of each year.
+For homeschool students who would like to participate in the spring WY-TOPP or ACT testing, please review the District Board of Trustees policy on Home-Based Education.
+This link contains an application to be completed and returned to Student Support Services no later than January 1st of each year.